RaphaelSheikh/python-challenge/README.md

 Before diving into the assignment, I followed these preparatory steps:

-Repository Setup: Created a new repository named python-challenge.
+1. Repository Setup: Created a new repository named python-challenge.
-Cloning the Repository: Cloned the repository to my local machine.
+2. Cloning the Repository: Cloned the repository to my local machine.
-Directory Structure: Created two folders within the repository: PyBank and PyPoll.
+3. Directory Structure: Created two folders within the repository: PyBank and PyPoll.
-File Preparation: Within each folder, added: main.py: The main script for the analysis.
+4. File Preparation: Within each folder, added:
+   - main.py: The main script for the analysis.
-Resources folder: Contained the necessary CSV files. analysis folder: Held the text file with the results of the analysis.
+   - Resources folder: Contained the necessary CSV files.
+   - analysis folder: Held the text file with the results of the analysis.
-Pushing Changes: Committed and pushed these changes to GitHub/GitLab.
+5. Pushing Changes: Committed and pushed these changes to GitHub/GitLab.

 ## PyBank Instructions
 ![image](https://github.com/RaphaelSheikh/python-challenge/assets/166172978/61f50316-2b03-4faa-8243-829f36d611bc)

+Objective
-In this Challenge, I was tasked with creating a Python script to analyze the financial records of your company.
-I was given a financial dataset called budget_data.csv.
-The dataset is composed of two columns: "Date" and "Profit/Losses".
+ Develop a Python script to analyze financial records in a dataset named budget_data.csv, containing two columns: "Date" and "Profit/Losses".

-My task was to create a Python script that analyzes the records to calculate each of the following values:
+Tasks

-- The total number of months included in the dataset
+- Calculate the total number of months included in the dataset.

-- The net total amount of "Profit/Losses" over the entire period
+- Compute the net total amount of "Profit/Losses" over the period.

-- The changes in "Profit/Losses" over the entire period, and then the average of those changes
+- Calculate the changes in "Profit/Losses" over the period and find the average of these changes.

-- The greatest increase in profits (date and amount) over the entire period
+- Identify the greatest increase in profits (date and amount).

-- The greatest decrease in profits (date and amount) over the entire period
+- Identify the greatest decrease in profits (date and amount).

+Deliverables
+- Print the analysis results to the terminal.
+- Export a text file with the analysis results.

 My analysis should align with the following results:

 ![image](https://github.com/RaphaelSheikh/python-challenge/assets/166172978/86d159f9-65ec-4f9b-827c-a4a237da4904)

-In addition, my final script should both print the analysis to the terminal and export a text file with the results.

 ## PyPoll Instructions
 ![image](https://github.com/RaphaelSheikh/python-challenge/assets/166172978/5b1c4131-45be-4bf7-8541-12fbcad1ab80)

-In this Challenge, I am tasked with helping a small, rural town modernize its vote-counting process.

-I will be given a set of poll data called election_data.csv.
-The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
-My task was to create a Python script that analyzes the votes and calculates each of the following values:
+Objective
+Create a Python script to modernize the vote-counting process using data from election_data.csv, which contains "Voter ID", "County", and "Candidate" columns.

+Tasks
-- The total number of votes cast
+- Determine the total number of votes cast.

-- A complete list of candidates who received votes
+- Generate a complete list of candidates who received votes.

-- The percentage of votes each candidate won
+- Calculate the percentage of votes each candidate received.

-- The total number of votes each candidate won
+- Calculate the total number of votes each candidate received.

-- The winner of the election based on popular vote
+- Identify the winner of the election based on the popular vote.

+Deliverables
+- Print the analysis results to the terminal.
+- Export a text file with the analysis results.

-Your analysis should align with the following results:
+My analysis should align with the following results:

 ![image](https://github.com/RaphaelSheikh/python-challenge/assets/166172978/7a597f23-2b85-416b-8572-9ad7e6f9bc41)

-In addition, my final script should both print the analysis to the terminal and export a text file with the results.

 ## Hints and Considerations
-Considering what I have learned so far.
-I've learned how to import modules like csv.
-I've learned how to read and write files in various formats.
-I've learned how to store content in variables, lists, and dictionaries.
-I've learned how to iterate through basic data structures.
-And I've learned how to debug along the way.
-Using all of this that I've learned, try to break down my tasks into discrete mini-objectives.

-The datasets for these Challenges are quite large.
-This was done purposefully to showcase one of the limits of Excel-based analysis.
-As data analysts, our first instinct is often to go straight to Excel, but creating scripts in Python can provide us with more powerful options for handling big data.

-Wrote one script for each of the provided datasets.
-Ran each script separately to make sure that the code works for its respective dataset.

-Always commit your work and back it up with pushes to GitHub.
-You don't want to lose hours of your hard work!
-Also make sure that your repo has a detailed README.md file.
+- Use Python modules like csv for file handling.
+- Utilize data structures such as variables, lists, and dictionaries for data storage and manipulation.
+- Employ iteration for processing data.
+- Debug the scripts to ensure accuracy.
+- Handle large datasets efficiently, showcasing the limitations of Excel and the advantages of Python scripting.

+Workflow
+1. Script Development: Write separate scripts for each dataset.
+2. Testing: Run each script individually to verify functionality.
+3. Version Control: Commit work regularly and push changes to GitHub to prevent data loss.
+4. Documentation: Ensure the repository includes a comprehensive README.md file detailing the project.

 ## References